-The Presidents and the Generals Speak Up Before the Bloodiest Battle of the War
+The Presidents and the Generals Speak Up Before the Wars Bloodiest Battle

 It was well known that General Lee was ready to invade the North via Maryland and made the following statement on September 3rd, 1862: “The present seems to be the most propitious time since the commencement of the war for the Confederate army to enter Maryland.”

 Confederate President Jefferson Davis said the following on September 7th: “…we are driven to protect our own country by transferring the seat of war to that of an enemy who pursues us with a relentless and apparently aimless hostility.”
 Thus the scene was set for the Souths invasion of United States.